 Attractive thumbnail image

 A beautiful thumbnail image will help your item stand out in a list of search results.
 Check the image that the website adds by default.
 If it doesn't seem inspiring or accurate, replace it with your own.
-The best-looking images fit into the thumbnail space (200 pixels by 133 pixels) without having to be resized.
-Be sure to use a format supported by web browsers: PNG, GIF, or JPEG.

 Informative item details

-Aim to be clear and specific in describing your item details.
+Be clear and specific in describing your item details.
 Spend some time coming up with an informative title, summary, description, and tags so others understand the purpose of your content.
 Be sure to include accurate access and use constraints, credits, and spatial extent.
 Finally, be sure to respond to any comments somebody adds about your item.
 You might even proactively add comments to promote a specific feature of your map or app.
 For example, you could encourage users to check out a new aerial image you've just added to your map.

 Take advantage of your profile to establish your authority in geographic information, map design, app development, and so on.
 Useful descriptive information includes your first and last name, the organization you belong to, contact information, and your areas of expertise and interests.
 Adding an image that represents you or your organization will help personalize your description.